ga-wdi-boston/orientation/INSTALLFEST.md

     brew install rbenv
     ```

-1. Tell Rbenv to use homebrew's directories instead of rbenv's
+1. Configure rbenv to use the correct directories:

     `atom ~/.bashrc` and paste in the following code **BEFORE** the stuff you pasted
     in about Git.